Abhijeet29102004/Hate_Speech/README.md

 ## Notes

 - The model is trained on a highly imbalanced dataset; undersampling is used.
-- For best results, update the slang dictionary and retrain periodically.
+- For best results, update the slang dictionary and

----